 I’m amazed (and slightly disappointed) I didn’t PUNCH her in the face.

 And I’m not even the punching type.
-I wasn’t asking for cool sneakers, fancy fidget spinners, or trips to Disneyland.
+I wasn’t asking for cool sneakers, the latest games consoles, or trips to Disneyland.
 I was asking for books.

 Around 30% of the children at my son’s school are the so-called ‘Have Nots’.